Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 Patients may get their recommended prescription straight at their door by integrating with pharmacies.
 This function would be helpful for patients who live a long distance away from a pharmacy or need help leaving their houses.
 It also allows you to obtain medication refills and examine your prescription history.

-Symptoms Tracker
+Symptom Tracker

 • Record symptoms